 (This posting includes handouts which you are welcome to use with your students.)

-Article & Study Guide for Does Social Media Make People Sadder? (and excerpts)
+Study Guide, Reflection & Vocabulary for Does Social Media Make People Sadder? (and excerpts)

-Once a month, I plan to share a reading unit which you can print out and share with your students.
+Once a month, I plan to share a reading unit some of which you can print out and share with your students.
+I’ll also be making some available on a different site where you can preview and download them.

 The Features of these units